manishas/scylla/readme.md

 4. Done!
 Scylla is now running at: http://localhost:8090/

 ## APIs
-Scylla is built on a REST API, which allows simple integration with scripts and other services.
-The user interface urls mimic the REST urls for GETing data, while you can run a report or batch by GETing the ./run url.
+Scylla is built on a simple HTTP API, which allows simple integration with scripts and other services.
+We're still trying to figure out if this API is useful, feel free to comment and watch on the [Doc Bug](https://github.com/simplymeasured/scylla/issues/17).

 ## Behind the Curtain
 Scylla was developed by [Simply Measured][sm].